ansys/pysam-sysml2/doc/source/users/api/read-model.rst

 Getter
 ======

-To parse the project, you can use different getters.
+To parse the project, you can use different access methods.

 Dot access
 ----------

-Using the dot access, you can access all direct named element of your Sysml element.
+Using the dot access, you can access all direct named element of your SysML element.
 Also, you can access to some useful top level function, like `get_value` for example.